Mon - Fri 9am - 5pm

-At hearingdirect.com you can find a variety of amplified cordless phone that is suitable for both the elderly and the hearing impaired.
+At hearingdirect.com you can find a variety of amplified cordless phones that are suitable for both the elderly and the hearing impaired.

 Visit US store | Visit UK store

-We provide amplified phones for trusted and leading manufacturers dedicated to improving the lifestyles of those with hearing loss.
+We provide amplified phones from trusted and leading manufacturers dedicated to improving the lifestyles of those with hearing loss.
 We supply phones from the following brands: